Government Shutdowns(Hour 2)

 It's been a tough few years for voters, I'll tell you that.

-And, you know, when it just comes down to voter power,
+And when it just comes down to voter power,

 There has been an awful lot of effort to weaken the power of the voter and that's because there are people who want power but don't